UW-INFO442-SP23/group-heart/README.md

 ## **Features**
 - Educational cards for each color of the rainbow to help children with color blindness learn/associate colors with objects
 - Interactive map showing [locations](https://lhblind.org/wp-content/uploads/2020/06/LVS-Blind-Low-Vision-Support-Groups.pdf)
-of community and support groups relating to color blindness and research centers for visual impairments in the King Country area.
+of community and support groups relating to color blindness and research centers for visual impairments in the King County area.
 - About us page explaining our mission and shining light on the struggles colorblind children face in education
 ## **MVP**
 The published website can be viewed here: link to be provided when it is done.